joelouthan/theologic.us/content/posts/4-family-devos-luke/2020/2020-07-02-family-devos-luke.md

 ## Christ is Lord of Faith

 Luke 5:17-20 On one of those days, as he was teaching, Pharisees and teachers of the law were sitting there, who had come from every village of Galilee and Judea and from Jerusalem.
-And the power of the Lord was with him to heal.
-18 And behold, some men were bringing on a bed a man who was paralyzed, and they were seeking to bring him in and lay him before Jesus, 19 but finding no way to bring him in, because of the crowd, they went up on the roof and let him down with his bed through the tiles into the midst before Jesus.
-20 And when he saw their faith, he said, “Man, your sins are forgiven you.”
+And the power of the Lord was with him to heal.<sup><sup> 18 </sup></sup>And behold, some men were bringing on a bed a man who was paralyzed, and they were seeking to bring him in and lay him before Jesus,<sup><sup> 19 </sup></sup>but finding no way to bring him in, because of the crowd, they went up on the roof and let him down with his bed through the tiles into the midst before Jesus.<sup><sup> 20 </sup></sup>And when he saw their faith, he said, “Man, your sins are forgiven you.”

 Romans 1:16–17 (CSB) For I am not ashamed of the gospel, because it is the power of God for salvation to everyone who believes, first to the Jew, and also to the Greek.
 For in it the righteousness of God is revealed from faith to faith, just as it is written: "The righteous will live by faith."